All Episodes

 So, you know, just the memories of that flooded back into my head when I, you know, it was such an authentic moment.

-And I'm like, the only three sports that I haven't seen this wokeness emerge and and politicizing sports, as I've been saying, is a bad idea because it's such a unifying thing.
+And I'm like, the only three sports that I haven't seen this wokeness emerge and politicizing sports, as I've been saying, is a bad idea because it's such a unifying thing.

-Regardless of your color, regardless of your your background, socio economic status, doesn't matter.
+You know, people are there, you know, they have one common passion, regardless of your color, regardless of your background, socioeconomic status, doesn't matter.

 You love your team.